 Please note, we don't issue licences to our own workboats.
 A separate fleet management system makes sure all our boats comply with safety requirements.

 Do I have to buy a separate boat licence for my tender?

 Tenders are small boats that are easy to lift out of the water and are just for getting from the main boat to the river or canal bank while within sight of the main boat.

-If you use your tender for any reason, or if it’s longer than 3m or cannot easily be lifted out of the water and stored on the main boat, you'll need to buy a boat licence for the tender.
+If you use your tender for any reason other than gaining access to your main boat, and/or if it’s longer than 3m, and/or cannot easily be lifted out of the water and stored on the main boat, you'll need to buy a boat licence for the tender.

 If you've given us your email address then you'll be sent your licence renewal electronically instead of by post.
 If you’ve already checked your inbox and still can’t find it then it’s worth making sure our email hasn’t been sent to your junk mail.
-If you still can’t find it, give us a call and we can check what’s happened to it.
+If you still can’t find it, give us a call and we can look into it further.

 If you pay by direct debit then just log into your account and make sure all your details are correct before your renewal is completed, this will then renew automatically unless you've not been complying with boat licence terms and conditions e.g. not cruising enough.

 I’ve renewed (or bought) my licence online but I haven’t received my licence discs in the post, where are they?